'Operation Savannah

 Are you asking if the race or political affiliation of these people were different the response from government would have been too?

-If this situation upsets you, please help by contacting the Minister of Defence, Mr Mosiuoa Lekota, at :
+If this situation upsets you, please help by contacting the Minister of Defence, at :

 Department of Defence